 How much does it cost?

 There is no difference in cost between participating in CertLink versus taking the MOC examination for diplomates who are currently participating in MOC.
-To participate in CertLink, diplomates must be current with annual MOC dues, and pay a one-time $615 examination fee, which is the same fee paid by diplomates who will take the 2018 MOC examination.
-Diplomates who continue to participate in CertLink will only have to pay the annual MOC dues in 2019, which is currently $500.
+To participate in CertLink, diplomates must be current with annual MOC dues, and pay the same fee paid by diplomates who will take the MOC exam in the current year.
+Diplomates who continue to participate in CertLink will only have to pay the annual MOC dues, which is currently $500.

 A one-time incentive is being offered to diplomates with lifetime or time-limited certificates, who have never participated in MOC, but would like to participate in CertLink.
 Diplomates must be current with MOC requirements, and pay annual dues of $500.
-In January 2019, diplomates who continue to participate in CertLink for re-certification, must pay a one-time examination fee of $1845 in addition to annual dues.
 Diplomates who continue to participate in CertLink only for education will only have to pay annual dues.